simonangel-fong/Note_Tech/cloud/terraform/variable/variable.md

 - `local value`
   - assigns a name **to an expression**, so you can use the name multiple times within a module instead of repeating the expression.
 - `Local values` are like a function's **temporary local** variables.

+- Common use case:
+  - process the expression that is used in for/for_each
+  - concatenate variable values

+---

 ### Declaring a Local Value